 Dustin A. Zacks, ESQ.

-Dustin Zacks graduated from the University of Michigan with both his undergraduate and Juris Doctorate degrees and served as an Associate Editor of The Michigan Review and the Michigan Journal of International Affairs.
+Dustin Zacks graduated from the University of Michigan with both his undergraduate and Juris Doctorate degrees.
 He worked as a Judicial Intern under a judge of the Fifteenth Judicial Circuit.
 Dustin is licensed to practice in all Florida state courts and in the federal court for the Southern District of Florida.

 Dustin has handled hundreds of foreclosure cases and has conducted ground-breaking depositions of bank officers.
 The former Ohio Secretary of State cited his depositions of a bank officer as possible grounds for a potential criminal investigation into the foreclosure practices of Chase Home Finance.
 The U.S. Department of Housing and Urban Development’s Office of Inspector General further cited Dustin’s Chase deposition as evidence that Chase “[filed] improper legal documents.”
 The Supreme Court of the State of Washington has cited Dustin’s research into Mortgage Electronic Registration Systems, Inc. as evidence of possible consumer protection violations by banks and servicers.
 Many of Dustin’s depositions and motions are routinely cited as evidence that banks and servicers have been guilty of faulty practices in litigation against homeowners.